lijikun/orca-linux-deployment/README.md

 6. Now you are ready to go.
 Just remember to source `orcainit4` again each time you start a new shell.
 Note that, like the example above, you can input multiple input files.
 They will be run serially.

         orca [your job file 1] [your job file 2] ...

+Bonus: `janpa_orca` is a helper script to use [JANPA](http://janpa.sourceforge.net/) with ORCA.
+Put it in the same folder as your JANPA .jar files, and edit it to point to the correct paths for JANPA and ORCA.
+Source this script, and you can just run `janpa_orca myOrcaJobName.orca` (provided the ORCA job has already been completed) to automate the JANPA analysis.

 # For ORCA version 3 (Not tested or updated anymore).